 Name Image

 DT7

 FS-i6X

 WFLY ET08

+WFLY ET16S

-- S17 Each remote controller can only be linked to one receiver. - S18 Remote controllers must not be modified. - S19 Robots are not allowed to carry wireless communication equipment other than the remote controller (RC) and Referee System Module.
+S16 Each remote controller can only be linked to one receiver.

+S17 Remote controllers cannot be modified.

+S18 Robots are not allowed to carry wireless communication equipment other than the remote controller (RC) and Referee System Module.